DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - Click`Add Redirect URIs link`
     - Click `Add Platform`
     - Select `Web`
-    - `Redirect URIs` Add the Decision Center redirect URI you got earlier (`https://<DC_HOST>/decisioncenter/openid/redirect/odm` -- don't forget to replace <DC_HOST> by your actual host name!)
+    - `Redirect URIs` Add the Decision Center redirect URI that you got earlier (`https://<DC_HOST>/decisioncenter/openid/redirect/odm` -- don't forget to replace <DC_HOST> with your actual host name!)
     - Check Access Token and ID Token
     - Click Configure

     - Click Add URI Link
-      - Repeat the previous step for all other redirect URIs.
+      - Repeat the previous steps for all other redirect URIs.

     - Click **Save** at the bottom of the page.
     ![Add URI](/images/AzureAD/AddURI.png)